Best Coffee Pods

 To test the various coffee pods, we ran each pod through a formal "cupping."
 A coffee cupping serves as a standardized taste test.
 We began each cupping by brewing a fresh cup of coffee in our machines and then immediately inhaling a deep breath of the aromas being let off by the brew.
 The next step in a cupping is to taste the coffee with an exaggerated slurp, with the goal being to cover as much surface area of your tongue as possible.

-While there is always some amount of subjectivity in tastings, the goal is to separate oneself from personal preferences and objectively analyze what each coffee is offering.
+While there is always some subjectivity in tastings, the goal is to separate oneself from personal preferences and objectively analyze what each coffee is offering.
 Through our systemized cuppings, we were able to pinpoint and rate each coffee's aroma, flavor, acidity, body, and overall balance.

 The aromas produced by different coffees are largely determined by the different chemical compounds found in the green beans.
 How these compounds react to different methods of processing, and then ultimately how they are roasted, determines how a cup of coffee is going to smell when brewed.
-The time between when the coffee was roasted, ground, and then brewed also plays a big roll in what aromas will be found wafting off a cup of coffee.
+The time between when the coffee was roasted, ground, and then brewed also plays a big role in what aromas will be found wafting off a cup of coffee.
 Another factor we took into account was how well the aroma added to or detracted from the perceived taste.

 Coffee pods aren't known for offering the freshest beans, and because of this, most of the pods have a somewhat muted aroma.
 That isn't to say all the coffees we tasted didn't have distinct aromas, but the smells weren't as vibrant as freshly ground beans.
 Our highest scoring coffee pods in this metric were the Nespresso pods, which consistently had the most aromatic smells.
 Our top K-cup in this metric was the Laughing Man Ethiopia, which produced a sweet smell reminiscent of nougat.
 The next best-performing pods were the Bulletproof and McCafe pods.
 All three of these pods had pleasant aromas that made sense for their unique flavor profiles.